To run CTS, first prepare your physical environment, your desktop machine, and the Android device you're using for testing.

 Here are the storage requirements by maximum video playback resolution:

-- 480x360: 98MB
+- 480x360: 98 MB

-- 720x480: 193MB
+- 720x480: 193 MB

-- 1280x720: 606MB
+- 1280x720: 606 MB

-- 1920x1080: 1863MB
+- 1920x1080: 1863 MB

 Screen and storage

 - If the device has a memory card slot, plug in an empty SD card.
 Use an SD card that supports ultra high speed (UHS) bus with SDHC or SDXC capacity or one with at least speed class 10 or higher to ensure that it can pass the CTS.

-- If the device has SIM card slots, plug in an activated SIM card to each slot.
+- If the device has SIM card slots, plug an activated SIM card into each slot.
 If the device supports SMS, each SIM card should have its own number field populated.

 Android device configuration

-- Factory data reset the device: Settings > Backup & reset > Factory data reset
+- Factory data reset the device: Settings > Backup & reset > Factory data reset.

-- Make sure no lock pattern or password is set on the device: Settings > Security > Screen lock > None
+- Make sure that no lock pattern or password is set on the device: Settings > Security > Screen lock > None.

 - Enable USB debugging on your device: Settings > Developer options > USB debugging.

-- Make sure the time is set to 12-hour format: Settings > Date & time > Use 24-hour format > Off
+- Set the time to 12-hour format: Settings > Date & time > Use 24-hour format > Off.

 - Launch the browser and dismiss any startup/setup screen.

-- Connect the desktop machine that will be used to test the device with a USB cable
+- Connect the desktop machine that will be used to test the device with a USB cable.

 Install and configure helper apps on the device.

-Note: For CTS versions 2.1 R2 through 4.2 R4, set up your device (or emulator)
+- CTS versions 2.1 R2 through 4.2 R4: Set up your device (or emulator)

 adb install -r android-cts/repository/testcases/CtsDelegatingAccessibilityService.apk